sandrina-p/portfolio_v3/README.md

 - [ ] Easter Eggs!
 - [ ] Review SEO
 - [ ] Review manifest
-- [ ] Picky analyzis each animation performance
+- [ ] Do a picky analyzis to each animation performance